sitestacker/docs/_articles/install-site-stacker/install-on-production.md

-Upon creation, the user needs *Reporter* access to the [sitestacker/sitestacker](https://git.sitestacker.com/sitestacker/sitestacker) repository and *Developer* access to all its [templates](https://git.sitestacker.com/groups/templates), [components](https://git.sitestacker.com/groups/components) and [themes](https://git.sitestacker.com/groups/themes) that were built specifically for that client (at least one template),
+Upon creation, the user needs *Reporter* access to the [sitestacker/sitestacker](https://git.sitestacker.com/sitestacker/sitestacker) repository and *Developer* access to all the [templates](https://git.sitestacker.com/groups/templates), [components](https://git.sitestacker.com/groups/components) and [themes](https://git.sitestacker.com/groups/themes) that were built specifically for that client (at least one template),